tannerhelland/PhotoDemon/README.md

 ### Limitations

 * PhotoDemon isn't designed for operating systems other than Microsoft Windows.
-A compatibility layer like [Wine](http://www.winehq.org/) may allow it to work on macOS, Linux, or BSD systems, but program stability and performance may suffer.
+A compatibility layer like [Wine](http://www.winehq.org/) may allow it to work on macOS, Linux, or BSD systems, but these configurations are not officially supported.
 * Due to its portable nature, PhotoDemon is only available as a 32-bit application.
 (This means it cannot load or save images larger than ~2 GB in size.)

 ## What's new in nightly builds